 While waiting for my ex-boyfriend, I became worried and started praying for him.
-Then the earth slowed down and I heard God’s audible voice speak to me: “If I didn’t make you pray, you wouldn’t have waited.
+Then the earth slowed down and I heard God’s audible voice speak to me: “If I didn’t make you wait, you wouldn’t have pray.
 Make sure you pray from now on.”
 You can watch more of my testimony here.

 This experience proved to me that God heard my prayers and wanted me to continue reading the word and sending up holy requests to Heaven.
 I have some golden nuggets I’d like to share with you to improve your prayer mindset and prayer walk.
 However, I have still been on a journey to fully understanding the power of prayer.